Gedichter/medical_record_search_engine/README.md

-# medical_record_search_engine
+# Medical Record Search Engine

-Author: Vincent Casser, Shiyu Huang, Filip Michalsky
+Authors: Vincent Casser, Shiyu Huang, Filip Michalsky

-A search engine designed specifically for medical record.
-The work is done in cooperation with Center for Clinical Data Science (CCDS) in MGH and BWH.
-This repo is the final delivered product.
+A search engine designed specifically for medical records.
+The work is done in cooperation with the Center for Clinical Data Science (CCDS), a joint effort of MGH and BWH.
+This repository is the final delivered product.